uedah1999/GFScraping/README.md

 ### `select_urls.py`
 For the programs of interest in `programs_file`, copy the URLs to their transcripts in `urls_file`.
 This script and `nds_crawler.py` are kept as separate files, since collecting the URLs from each query is already a complicated enough process.
-- From the above two files, programs in `programs_file` and `urls_file` are sorted in the same order of Market, Source, Date then Time. **That the two files are ordered is essential to this script.**
 - Some programs in `programs_file` are missing in `urls_file` (from failed queries) and vice versa.
 - Some programs in `urls_file` come with missing Time and Title.

-Thus, the script takes into account the above three points:
+Thus, the script takes into account the above points:
+1. Sort the programs in `programs_file` and `urls_file` in the same order of Market, Source, Date then Time.
 1. For each program in `urls_file` with missing Time and Title, fill in the two entries by parsing the obtained URL.
-2. For each program in `programs_file`, check if its URL is in `urls_file` by comparing the unique identifier (Date, Time, Title, Source, Market).
+1. For each program in `programs_file`, check if its URL is in `urls_file` by comparing the unique identifier (Date, Time, Title, Source, Market).
 If its URL is found, copy it to *URL* column; otherwise, keep the entry empty.
-3. Initialize *Scraped* column to all `False`.
+1. Initialize *Scraped* column to all `False`.

 ### `nds_scraper.py`
 For each program in `programs_file`, try scraping the transcript from the URL obtained in the above process
 1. If the URL is missing, or if the transcript has already been scraped, then go to the next program
-2. The transcript is successfully scraped, store the `.txt` file to appropriate path and update *Scraped* column to `True`
+1. The transcript is successfully scraped, store the `.txt` file to appropriate path and update *Scraped* column to `True`
-3. If scraping the transcript encounters some error, leave the *Scraped* column to `False`
+1. If scraping the transcript encounters some error, leave the *Scraped* column to `False`

 For programs that were not scraped due to a missing URL or some error, write them as a csv file in `unscraped_programs_file`.